tomer-ben-david/2025-send-to-gmail-website/README.md

-# Send to Gmail - Website
+# QuiKey - Website

-This is the official website for the Send to Gmail macOS application.
+This is the official website for QuiKey, a macOS Finder right-click enhancement tool.

 ## Live Website

-The website is hosted on GitHub Pages at: `https://tomer-ben-david.github.io/2025-send-to-gmail-website/`
+The website is hosted at: `https://quikey.app`

-## About Send to Gmail
+## About QuiKey

-Send to Gmail is a macOS service that adds "Send to Gmail" to Finder's right-click context menu.
-Select files in Finder, right-click, and send them as Gmail attachments.
+QuiKey is a macOS app that supercharges your Finder right-click menu.
+The primary feature, "Send to Gmail", lets you select files in Finder, right-click, and send them as Gmail attachments.

 ### Features